 In this course students are required to solve an authentic design issue using computer programming, in a computing environment.
 Throughout the year, students are expected to produce a detailed portfolio containing evidence of their technological computing practice.
-The course contains a written component and students will have to do research, interview people and write evaluative reports documenting the development of their computer programmes.
+The course contains a written component and students will have to do research, interview people and write evaluative reports documenting the development of their computer programs.

-- · Computer programming planning, concept and outcome development, for a specified task and client - Design and produce a product using the 3D printer
+Computer programming planning, concept and outcome development, for a specified task and client.